blockchain-lab-um/masca/packages/docs/docs/integrate-masca/rpc-methods.md

 #### Description

 `addTrustedDapp` adds a dapp to the list of trusted dapps.
-Trusted dapps do not show pop-ups.
+Trusted dapps do not show popups.
 Dapps (other than `masca.io`) can only add themselves to the list of trusted dapps.
 Note that `origin` needs to be a hostname (`masca.io`) and not a full URL (`https://masca.io`)

 ```typescript
 const response = await ethereum.request({